By Lisa Kroencke, Executive Director

 Alcohol was NOT my problem; it was my solution.

-Myth #2: You should avoid all alcohol and people who drink
+Myth #2: Alcoholics should avoid all places with alcohol and people who drink.

 The beauty of the program is the promise that we, as people in recovery, can go anywhere a “normal” person can go once we have fully recovered.
 This is a testament to one’s spiritual fitness or the freedom from any mental obsession to drink attained through working the program.
 No one should change their behavior because I am an alcoholic!